- Multi-Region /

 - Programs at Sea /

-SEA Semester: Programs at Sea - Marine Biodiversity & Conservation
+Sea Education Association: Programs at Sea - Marine Biodiversity & Conservation

 Learned field research skills, discovered that I love working on a research vessel, learned navigation and sailing skills, found that I enjoy living in close quarters in a small community, and learned about the science and policy behind marine conservation in the most hands-on way possible.
 Helena M - Wellesley College View Entire Review